So Young (film): Plot

-Zheng Wei starts college as a civil engineering major to be in the same city as her childhood playmate, Lin Jing, whom she is determined to marry one day.
-When Wei visits Jing at his dormitory, however, she is told that Jing left for America.
-Unable to understand why Jing left so abruptly, Wei is confused and heartbroken.
-Back in her own dormitory, Wei becomes close friends with her three roommates: Ruan Guan, the most beautiful and popular girl in the class; Li Weijuan, a realistic girl who comes from a poor town but is determined to marry well; and Zhu Xiaobei, a tomboy.
-The four girls talk about their goals in life and all cheer to Ruan Guan's ambition—to have a youth that never fades away.
+Zheng Wei started college as a civil engineering major to be in the same city as her childhood playmate, Lin Jing, whom she was determined to marry one day.
+When Wei visited Jing at his dormitory, however, she was told that Jing left for America.
+Unable to understand why Jing left so abruptly, Wei was left confused and heartbroken.
+Back in her own dormitory, Wei became close friends with her three roommates: Ruan Guan, the most beautiful and popular girl in the class; Li Weijuan, a realistic girl who came from a poor town but was determined to marry well; and Zhu Xiaobei, a tomboy.
+The four girls talked about their goals in life and all cheered to Ruan Guan's ambition—to have a youth that never fades away.

-Wei is befriended by architecture majors Lao Zhang and his roommate Xu Kaiyang.
-Kaiyang comes from a well-to-do family and pursues Wei romantically, but Wei only regards him as a friend.
-One evening Wei goes to Lao Zhang and Kaiyang's dorm room to borrow a DVD.
-Wei is disgusted by the messy condition of the male dorm room, except for one bed that is neat and clean, which Lao Zhang says belongs to their roommate Chen Xiaozheng.
-Wei sees a building model on the table and fumbles with the parts.
-At this moment Xiaozheng comes back and yells out, "What are you doing?"
-Startled, Wei knocks the model off the table.
-Xiaozheng manages to save his model by shoving Wei out of the way, who falls in a mess on the floor.
+Wei was befriended by architecture majors Lao Zhang and his roommate Xu Kaiyang.
+Kaiyang came from a well-to-do family and pursued Wei romantically, but Wei only regarded him as a friend.
+One evening Wei went to Lao Zhang and Kaiyang's dorm room to borrow a DVD.
+Wei was disgusted by the messy condition of the male dorm room, except for one bed that was neat and clean, which Lao Zhang said the bed belonged to their roommate Chen Xiaozheng.
+Wei saw a building model on the table and fumbled with the parts.
+At this moment Xiaozheng came into the room and demanded out loud what was Wei doing.
+Startled, Wei knocked the model off the table.
+Xiaozheng managed to save his model by shoving Wei out of the way onto the floor.

-Enraged in humiliation, Wei angrily demands an apology from Xiaozheng, but Xiaozheng coolly replies that he has nothing to apologize for and that it was her fault for touching his model.
-From this moment, Wei is determined to repeatedly humiliate and pester Xiaozheng until she gets her apology.
-Through her attempts, Wei comes to the realization that she likes Xiaozheng.
-From Lao Zhang and Weijuan, Wei learns that Xiaozheng comes from a poor family and was raised by a strict mother, hence his disciplined personality.
-Wei declares her interest in Xiaozheng, and then relentlessly stalks Xiaozheng to get his attention, much to his annoyance.
-Eventually, Xiaozheng finds himself to like Wei too, and the two start dating.
+Enraged in humiliation, Wei angrily demanded an apology from Xiaozheng, but Xiaozheng stoically replied that he had nothing to apologize for and that it was her fault for touching his model.
+From that moment, Wei was determined to repeatedly humiliate and pester Xiaozheng until she gets her apology.
+Through her repeated harassments, Wei came to realize that she liked Xiaozheng.
+From Lao Zhang and Weijuan, Wei learned that Xiaozheng came from a poor family and was raised by a strict mother which cultivated his reserved and disciplined personality.
+Wei declared her interest in Xiaozheng, and then relentlessly stalked Xiaozheng to get his attention, much to his annoyance.
+Eventually, Xiaozheng found himself to like Wei too, and the two started dating.

-During the rest of their college life and relationship, Xiaozheng and Wei find that they have starkly contrasting personalities.
-Although he appreciates Wei's enthusiastic personality, Xiaozheng also reprimands Wei at times for her laid-back and undisciplined attitude towards her coursework.
-Wei asks Xiaozheng why he is always so serious about everything.
-Xiaozheng replies, "My life is like a building that can only be built once, so I cannot afford any margin of error, not even a centimeter's width."
-Due to his family's modest financial circumstances, Xiaozheng feels that he needed to do everything he can to ensure the best possible professional future for himself.
+During the rest of their college life and relationship, Xiaozheng and Wei found that they had starkly contrasting personalities.
+Although he appreciated Wei's enthusiastic personality, Xiaozheng also reprimanded Wei at times for her laid-back and undisciplined attitude towards her coursework.
+Wei asked Xiaozheng why he always had to be so serious about everything.
+Xiaozheng replied, "My life is like a building that can only be built once, so I cannot afford any margin of error, not even a centimeter of deviance."
+Due to his family's modest financial circumstances, Xiaozheng believed that he needed to do everything he could to ensure the best possible professional future for himself.